ReginaldErzoah/ReginaldErzoah.github.io/README.md

 ### Excel Projects
 #### Bike Sales Project
 This a Customer Behaviour Analysis to understand the reasons for data purchase.
 The purchase analysis was done in relation to the Average income of the customers, Age Bracket & the Customer Commute distance which is the distance from their home to their workplace.
+Raw Data Source: Alex The Analyst.
 [Download File Here](https://github.com/reggie50/ReginaldErzoah.github.io/blob/main/Bike%20Sales%20Excel%20Project.xlsx)

 ![Bicycle](https://github.com/reggie50/ReginaldErzoah.github.io/assets/147485458/c7774f56-6330-4c63-b2d4-fae17c7837e7)